fieldtrip/website/tutorial/nirs_multichannel.md

 {% include image src="/assets/img/tutorial/nirs_multichannel/nirs_tut2_epocheddata.png" width="600" %}

-_Figure: Epoched optical density data around the first deviant stimulus._
+_Figure 7: Epoched optical density data around the first deviant stimulus._

 The most obvious thing you should see, is the heartbeat.
 This is great!
 It means that your subject is alive and has some blood flowing through his/her brain (or skin).
 Importantly, this is an indicative sign of a good measurement.
 If you would not see this, you could throw this data in the bin (see next paragraph).